serhiiherasymiuk/message-app-vite-react/README.md

+A test task written in Vite React Typescript that implements the ability to create messages and cascade responses to them.
+It is possible to view and create messages and replies to them, filter messages, and the possibility of authorization is implemented on jwt tokens.
+The project is hosted on VDS

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.